Pitu/vue-isyourpasswordsafe/README.md

 npm i vue-isyourpasswordsafe
 ```

+### Breaking changes in v2.0.0
+Before v2.0.0 this plugin offered a custom component that has now been deprecated in favor of a directive.

 ### Usage
 All you need to do is initialize the plugin to be able to use the directive or the custom method explained below.
 ```js